wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-There's also asynchronous version, but paired watch has to be reachable at the time of the call:
+There is also an asynchronous version, but paired watch has to be reachable at the time of the call:

 ```swift
 if let token = tokenStore.localToken(withName: "MyToken") {